MovementDAO/Greenpoint/Greenpoint-District-Vote.md

 # Greenpoint District Proposal Vote

 Land contributors who staked MANA to Greenpoint in the Decentraland Terraform Event are asked to confirm or deny approval of the [Development Plan]( https://github.com/MovementDAO/Greenpoint/blob/master/Greenpoint-Dev-Plan-v1.0.pdf) proposal.
-The district development proposal vote is open for 14 days, starting Tuesday 18 April 2018 00:00 AM UTC, ending 25 April 2018 00:00 AM UTC.
+The district development proposal vote is open for 14 days, starting Tuesday 18 April 2018 00:00 AM UTC, ending 2 May 2018 00:00 AM UTC.

 The plan will be considered approved when more than 67% of the land contribution addresses have confirmed approval.
 Votes are accounted for in proportion to the land parcel amount contributed.